-One of the most powerful – yet potentially underutilised – tools in my possession are my words.
+One of the most powerful – yet potentially underutilised – tools in your possession are your words.
 I haven’t always fully understood or appreciated this, but once I did it was like a light switch flicked on.

 Holy shit, I create myself – and others – through language.

 And since then, I’ve been curious about Conscious Language (well, that’s what I call it…the conscious use of language is more accurate).

 And I’m still learning every day, as I listen to myself and others speak.